splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 Sometimes scaling won't bring any benefits:

 * If the telemetry database can't keep up with the load.
 Check ``otelcol_exporter_queue_size`` and ``otelcol_exporter_queue_capacity``: If queue size is close to the queue capacity, exporting data is slower than receiving data.
-* If the network connection between the Collector and the backend is saturated.
-If the ``otelcol_exporter_send_failed_spans`` metric increases, data is not getting to the backend.
+* If the network connection between the Collector and the back end is saturated.
+If the ``otelcol_exporter_send_failed_spans`` metric increases, data is not getting to the back end.

 Scale the Collector
 ------------------------------------------------------------